 Being in a state of low energy availability could be intentional (to achieve a specific body comp for performance), inadvertent (not adjusting intake to meet needs for training) or compulsive (due to disordered eating patterns).

-Poor Energy Availability – Why does it happen?
+Poor Energy Availability in Female Athletes – Why does it happen?

 It is likely accidental due to the time constraints that come with trying to balance training with work, family, and life commitments.
 These challenges can prevent us from having the time to consider our requirements each day.
 And therefore stop us from adjusting our intake as our training demands increase.